craftweg/website/priv/posts/2018-04-29-open-source.md

 ---
 title: Open Source
-excerpt: In this blog post I talk about why I work on open source projects and what are the most important elements for me when starting an open source community.
+description: In this blog post I talk about why I work on open source projects and what are the most important elements for me when starting an open source community.
 categories: [open source, xcbuddy, swift, xcode]
 ---